Buckfast Abbey

 Buckfast Abbey forms part of an active Benedictine monastery at Buckfast, near Buckfastleigh, Devon, England.
 Buckfast first became home to an abbey in 1018.
 The first Benedictine abbey was followed by a Savignac, later Cistercian, abbey constructed on the site of the current abbey in 1134.
 The monastery was largely demolished after its dissolution in 1539.
 In 1882 the site was purchased by French Benedictines who refounded a monastery on the site.
 New monastic buildings incorporated the remaining Gothic house.
 Buckfast was formally reinstated as an abbey in 1902.
 Work on a new abbey church, which was constructed mostly on the footprint of the former Cistercian abbey, started in 1907.
-The church was completed in 1938.
+The church was completed in 1938 and the abbey joined the English Benedictine Congregation in 1960.
 As of 2020, the abbey has 13 monks.